Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

    ![Edit MyShuttle Release Definition ](images/editrelease.png)

-1. Make sure the artifact is pointing to the **Build** artifact as shown below:
+1. Make sure the artifact is pointing to the **Build** artifact as shown below.
+If you are following this lab from Jenkins hands-on-lab, make sure the artifact is pointing to Jenkins.

    ![Team Build Artifact](images/addartifacts.png)

-   > If you are following this lab from Jenkins hands-on-lab, make sure the artifact is pointing to Jenkins.

 1. Click **Tasks**, select **Azure-Dev** and choose the **Azure subscription** details from the drop down.
 Click **Authorize** and login to your Azure subscription in the pop-up window.
 Provide or choose the created **App Service Name** with the web app that you created previously in this lab.

    ![Link Parameters](images/parameters.png)